 - Dragon Empire

 - Kamil house

 How to configure bots to play and what they are

 If you want to use Discord to play, you can also do without using Roll20.
-For example, I prefer to rely on a few but skilled bots: in fact, there are bots to throw dice (even for the most particular games), bots to manage the character cards (for D&D 5e for example), and others to reproduce music and even sounds, like a mixer.
+In other words, I prefer to rely on a few but skilled bots: in fact, there are bots to throw dice (even for the most particular games), bots to manage the character cards (for D&D 5e, for example), and others to reproduce music and even sounds, like a mixer.

 Since I hardly ever use maps, Roll20 now seems superfluous to me: Discord bots can replace it very well.

 Moreover, if you are creating a server for your community, you can also rely on other bots with more specific functions, or capable of automating numerous very boring functions.

 Bots: generic and specific

 To add a bot, you need to invite it to the server.
 First of all, you can find a multitude of them on the Discord Bot List or, if you are feeling brave and capable, you can also create one yourself.
 This is not a complex process, but you need to have administrator powers on the server.
 It is not a problem if the server is yours because, in this case, you have this power automatically, but it is just a warning if you do not understand why the server to which you want to add the bot does not appear among the available ones.